otto-de/retail-api-hub-documentation/03_products_api/README.md

   - a list of *details* providing more details of the element (e.g. the affected attribute).
 - Please see below for the list and explanation of the possible elements.
 - All elements in the **errors** block lead to a rejection of the entire variant
-- All elements in the **warnings** block lead to a rejection of the individual attribute: The variant will be still be created/updated in general, however the individual attribute will not be set or - in case of an update - it will be reset.
+- All reported elements in the **warnings** block lead to a rejection of the individual attribute or inform you about a not provided individual attribute which will not be set: The product will still be created/updated in general, however the individual attribute will not be set or - in case of an update - it will be reset.
-- All elements in the **infos** block will not affect the data submission and are for information purpose only (e.g. providing information about not yet submitted recommended information)

 In case of errors or warnings, you can resubmit your data after correcting the errors and warnings.